keisukeirie/Amazon_review_helpfulness_prediction_SPARK/README.md

 ### Computation time:
 **Video Game Product reviews:**
 - Ran the original ver. in my laptop (MacBookPro 2015)
-- Ran the pyspark with 4 CPU in my laptop and with 10 R3.xlarge EMR instances.
+- Ran the pyspark with 4 CPU in my laptop and with 9 R3.xlarge EMR instances (1master,8nodes).
 (data cleaning reduce samples to about 4,300 samples)
 training: 2800 samples, test: 636 samples